Ichthus Festival

-The Ichthus Festival is a Christian music festival in Wilmore, Kentucky.
+The Ichthus Festival is a Christian music-focused festival in Wilmore, Kentucky.
 Held 44 times from 1970 to 2015, the event was originally a Christian-music answer to Woodstock but developed into both the longest-running Christian music festival and a Christian ministry serving tens of thousands of attendees annually.
 With financial difficulties in the 2010s, the festival left Wilmore after 2012 and put on one last event in 2015 at the Kentucky Horse Park in nearby Lexington, Kentucky.
 In 2021, the festival was revived in Wilmore.